 Check the list below.
-Determine which slides you can fill yourself and which ones will require more help.
+Determine which slides you can fill yourself and which ones require more feedback and support.

 Problem / Opportunity

-What problem is your product or service solving in the marketplace?
+- Problem Story: Explain what problem is your product or service solving in the marketplace.
 Or what opportunity are you presenting to your audience?
 Help your audience assess if talking to you is worth their time and money.

-Product Details: Explain your products or services and highlight the top benefits to the end user.
-Use product images, mockups, or diagrams to reveal your solutions.
-Use live demos or short videos if needed.
+- Benefits: Explain your products or services and highlight the top benefits to the end user using images, mockups, or infographics

 Competitive Analysis / Advantage